 With the large number of music available on your iPod, soon there is no more storage space to put new files.
 Rather than delete some of these songs that are all important, you can transfer music from iPod to external hard drive.
 In addition, at times, your iPod can get lost, crash or get damage unexpectedly.
 So, back up your music to an external hard drive for safe keeping is necessary.

 How to Transfer Music from iPod to External Hard Drive or External Hard Drive to iPod with/without iTunes

 To transfer music from iPod to external hard drive without going through the complicated and cumbersome processes of iTunes, you need the third-party iPod transfer software.
 The most professional one is iMyFone TunesMate.
 This program provides you with an all-in-one media transfer solution.
 And has received lots of positive reviews from Getintopc, Geekreply, tricksworldzz, etc.

 - Transfer all or specific music from iPod to external hard drive in one-click

 - Add music from external hard drive to iPod if you need in future

 You can follow the steps below to transfer music from iPod to external hard drive:

 Step 2: Using USB cables, connect both iPod and external hard drive to the PC.
 TunesMate will recognize and show your iPod in the primary window at once.

-Step 3: Go to “Music” tab from the top menu and you will be in the “Music” window.
+Step 3: Select “Music” tab from the top menu.
 Check all or those music you want to copy.
-Click “Export” and then “Export to PC”.
+Click “Export” and then click “Export to PC”.